Window Terminology Guide for Homeowners

 Direct Glaze Refers to a window with no sash.
 The glass is glazed directly into the frame and is stationary.

-Grilles Between Glass (GBG’s): Aluminum flat or contour bars divide the glass visually.
+- Grilles Between Glass (GBGs): Aluminum flat or contour bars that divide the glass visually.
 Because the grille is between the glass, grilles do not become misplaced or damaged.
 Cleaning is easy without small panes of individual lites.

 Double Hung Double hung windows have two movable sash which operate vertically.
 Double hung sash are held in an open position with the use of coil spring block and tackle balancing devices.

-Double Hung Tilt Pac A specially designed, made-to-order, package which includes everything needed to replace double hung sash and hardware in an existing frame without changing the frame.
-This product has the same tilt feature as the Marvin double hung.
+Double Hung Tilt Pac A specially designed, made-to-order package which includes everything needed to replace double hung sash and hardware in an existing frame without changing the frame.
+This product has the same tilt feature as standard double hung windows.

 Drip Cap A formed aluminum or vinyl piece which is installed at the top of windows and doors that allows water to run off the casing of the unit instead of seeping around the casing and into the unit.

-Electric Operator An electrically operated device which will open Casemasters or awnings units by using a switch.
+Electric Operator An electrically operated device which will open casement or awning units by using a switch.
 This is used in lieu of a roto gear crank or pole crank.

-Energy Panel (EP) Formerly called an RDG – removable double glazing, is a piece of glass annealed or tempered, and finished on the edges by a surround.
-EPs are applied to windows or doors and rest on the glazing stop.
-EPs offer the homeowner added energy efficiency.
+Energy Panel (EP) A piece of glass, annealed or tempered, and finished on the edges by a surround.
+Energy panels are applied to windows or doors and rest on the glazing stop.
+They offer the homeowner added energy efficiency.

 Escutcheon A decorative door handle plate attached to the stile directly behind the handle(s).
 Generally square or rectangular shaped.

-Field Measurement Guide A form that is filled out prior to ordering the Clad Magnum Double Hung Replacement System with Panning to ensure the correct sized unit is assembled at the factory.
+Field Measurement Guide A form that is filled out prior to ordering replacement window systems with panning to ensure the correct sized unit is assembled at the factory.

 Finger-Joint A series of fingers machined into the ends of two pieces of lumber to be joined together.
 They are then held firmly in position by adhesive.
 Finger jointed wood is very strong and has a lesser chance of warping than does a clear piece of wood the same length.